named-data/ndn-tools/manpages/ndndump.rst

 Description
 -----------

-:program:`ndndump` is a traffic analysis tool that captures Interest and Data packets on the wire, and displays brief information about captured packets.
+:program:`ndndump` is a traffic analysis tool that captures Interest, Data, and Nack packets on the wire and displays brief information about captured packets.

-Currently, :program:`ndndump` is capable of extracting Interest and Data packets from:
+Currently, :program:`ndndump` is capable of extracting Interest, Data, and Nack packets from:

-* Ethernet, when bare Interest/Data is transmitted without NDNLP header
+* Ethernet
 * PPP link (e.g., pcap trace from ndnSIM)
 * IPv4 UDP unicast tunnel
 * IPv4 UDP multicast group
-* IPv6 TCP tunnel, when Interest/Data is aligned to the front of a TCP segment
+* IPv4 TCP tunnel, when Interest/Data/Nack is aligned to the front of a TCP segment

 Options
 -------